aravindsankar28/DySAT/README.md

-# Dynamic Graph Representation Learning via Self-Attention Networks.
+## DySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention Networks.

-### Contributors: [Aravind Sankar](http://asankar3.web.engr.illinois.edu/) (asankar3@illinois.edu), Yanhong Wu, Liang Gou, Wei Zhang and Hao Yang.
+##### Contributors: [Aravind Sankar](http://asankar3.web.engr.illinois.edu/) (asankar3@illinois.edu).

+> Aravind Sankar, Yanhong Wu, Liang Gou, Wei Zhang, and Hao Yang, "DySAT: Deep Neural Representation Learning on Dynamic Graphs via Self-Attention Networks", International Conference on Web Search and Data Mining, <b>WSDM 2020</b>, Houston, TX, February 3-7, 2020.

-This directory contains a TensorFlow implementation of DySAT - Dynamic Self Attention (DySAT) networks for dynamic graph representation Learning.
+This repository contains a TensorFlow implementation of DySAT - Dynamic Self Attention (DySAT) networks for dynamic graph representation Learning.
 DySAT is an unsupervised graph embedding model to learn node embeddings in dynamic time-evolving attributed graphs, which may later be used for downstream application tasks such as link prediction, clustering and node classification.

 Note: Though DySAT is designed for attributed dynamic graphs, our benchmarking experiments are carried out on datasets that do not have node attributes.

 ![DySAT: Dynamic Self-Attention Network](arch.png)

+### Incremental Dynamic Graph Embedding

 To support streaming graph applications, we also provide an implementation of Incremental Self-Attention (IncSAT) Networks to learn dynamic incremental node embeddings in a stage-wise fashion.
-See our [paper](https://arxiv.org/pdf/1812.09430.pdf) for details on the algorithm.
+See our extended [arxiv version](https://arxiv.org/pdf/1812.09430.pdf) for details on the algorithm.

-A preliminary version of this work has been published in the workshop: <i>Representation Learning on Graphs and Manifolds, ICLR 2019</i>.

-If you make use of this code or the DySAT algorithm in your work, please cite the following paper:
+If you make use of this code or the DySAT algorithm in your work, please cite our papers:

 ```angular2
 @article{sankar2018dynamic,